luismtorresv/battlesocket/README.md

 >
 > This section is incomplete.

+##### `END_GAME`

+When a game ends the server notifies each client of the reason for ending the game.
+There are three reasons to end a game:

+1. a player won the game

+2. a player disconnected from the server

+3. a player sent a surrender message to the server

+Thus we have these possible messages:

+    end_game = "END_GAME" cause player_letter
+    cause    = "WINNER" | "SURRENDER" | "DISCONNECTION"

 ##### `HIT`

 When a shot sent by the client results in a hit, the server sends this message